Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Summary and conclusions

 Our research contributes to the ongoing efforts in quantum computing to realize the potential of variational quantum algorithms for near-term advantage, especially in the face of obstacles like barren plateaus.
-The insights gained from our work open new research directions in near-term quantum algorithms, particularly in developing more robust and efficient classical optimization strategies for variational quantum algorithms.
+We believe that the insights gained from our work will help open new research directions in near-term quantum algorithms, particularly in developing more robust and efficient classical optimization strategies for variational quantum algorithms.

-\paragraph{Acknowledgements} We would like to thank Matthieu Jonchkeere, from CNRS-LAAS in Toulouse, France, for the insights received during the development of the algorithm.
+\paragraph*{Acknowledgements} We would like to thank Matthieu Jonckheere, from CNRS-LAAS in Toulouse, France, for the insights received during the development of the algorithm.
 Jakub would like to acknowledge many discussions with Andrew J. Parkes up to 2012 concerning landscapes and algorithm analysis.
+This work has been partially supported by project MIS 5154714 of the National Recovery and Resilience Plan Greece 2.0 funded by the European Union under the NextGenerationEU Program.

-\paragraph{Disclaimer} This paper was prepared for information purposes, and is not a product of HSBC Bank Plc. or its affiliates.
+\paragraph*{Disclaimer} This paper was prepared for information purposes, and is not a product of HSBC Bank Plc. or its affiliates.
 Neither HSBC Bank Plc. nor any of its affiliates make any explicit or implied representation or warranty and none of them accept any liability in connection with this paper, including, but limited to, the completeness, accuracy, reliability of information contained herein and the potential legal, compliance, tax or accounting effects thereof.
 Copyright HSBC Group 2023.